InterIIT-Tech/iWebApp/README.md

 # i-WebApp
-Insti-Web app is an opensource tool for networking between institutions, which is implemented through a Web Application, and a Chrome/Firefox Extension
+instiWeb-app is an open-sourced tool for useful utilites and intra-institute networking, implemented as a Web Application, and a Chrome/Firefox Extension.

-i-WebApp has been

 ## Project wiki [here](https://github.com/InterIIT-Tech/iWebApp/wiki).
 ## For core API reference refer to API documentation on the wiki.